Ekansh122/CODSOFT/README.md

 * Check account balance.
 * Deposit and withdraw money.
 * Input validation and account management using OOP concepts.
+--> TO RUN THE ATM INTERFACE Just Run The Main File .

 ## Technologies Used